eduNEXT/tvm/README.md

 # What's TVM

-TVM is the acronym for Tutor Version Manager.
-It manages Tutor versions and enables switching between them.
+TVM is the acronym for:

+- **Tutor Version Manager:** manages the version of the tutor.
+- **Tutor enVironment Manager:** for creating project-based environments with tutor.

 # Installing TVM

-## GitHub

 Open a terminal and run: